samilenl/blog-api/README.md

 ## Security

 The API implements security measures to protect user data and prevent common security vulnerabilities.
-It includes password hashing with bcrypt, CSRF protection, and rate limiting.
+It includes password hashing with bcrypt.

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

+Developed by __Samuel Ilenloa__